-Why not query the DNS for the domain name cert?
+- who is query the DNS for the issuer CA?

-Why not query the DNS for the domain name public key cert as a si who signed cert?
+- Why not query the DNS for the hash of the domain name cert? - Why not query the DNS for the domain name public key cert as a simple self-signed cert?